mercedesb/vacationcentral/README.md

 #Future Development:

+The initial focus for future development will center around making the phone numbers and url's functional on mobile devices.

 # Ideas for Improvement:

 Have an idea for improving this site?
-Please first discuss the change you wish to make via email with the owners of this repository.
+Please first submit the change you wish to make via email with the owners of this repository.
 Email addresses can be found on the contributor's gitHub pages (links above).

 # Vacation Central in Development: